-Oracle Java licensing analysis: Insights from the frontline
+Oracle Java Licensing Analysis: Insights from the Frontline

 Our latest podcast covers Oracle Java licensing analysis from LicenseFortress and Beeman & Muchmore.
 We’re approaching 12 months since Oracle made major changes to their Oracle Java licensing policy.
 In this podcast we’re joined by: